About Us and Club Events

 CLUB CHAMPIONSHIPS

 All members are encouraged to enter the club championships, which are a great way to remind yourself of how far you’ve come – and how much there is still to achieve!
-Veena Owen is the organiser this year.
-Entries should be in by Sunday 2 May, and Saturday 19 June has been set as the date by which all first round matches must be completed.
+Entries should be in by Sunday 5 May.

-Finals Day is Saturday 11 September (one week later than last year).
-This is a major event in the club’s calendar and the support of as many members as possible is welcomed.
+The Championship Finals Day is Sunday 21st July.
+This is a major event in the club’s calendar and we look forward to a good crowd, of members, families and friends.
 There is always a good supply of food and drink available including a barbecue.

-Junior Summer Singles Tournament is on Saturday 12th June and is always well attended.
+Junior Summer Singles Tournament and Barbecue is on Saturday 14 September and is always well attended.

-There is also a Family Tournament on 13 June, and a Handicap Tournament and barbecue on 11 July.
+There is also a special Family Tournament on 9th June, and a Handicap Tournament and barbecue on 8th September.

 SUMMER SOCIAL SESSIONS